Incoming International Students

 International Student Orientation

 Our International Student Office (ISO) team is really looking forward to meeting you!
-This fall UPEI will be hosting ongoing online sessions throughout the summer months and during the first two weeks of September.
+This December, UPEI will be hosting online sessions to help you prepare for your arrival on campus.
+Please monitor your UPEI email address and our UPEI International Student Facebook page.

 During International Student Orientation, you will learn more about what life at the University of Prince Edward Island and in Canada is like, and find out about the great supports and assistance programs we offer!
 If you're concerned about starting your degree online or making friends, we have you covered.

 Topics covered at the orientation include: